-Although TransLink has flexibility to reduce operating costs to cushion some of these pressures, sustained changes in passengers' willingness to travel by public transit or a permanent shift away from the use of office space and toward more flexible working patterns could lead to long-term declines in ridership and an impairment in passenger revenues, leading to long-term adverse changes in TransLink's fiscal profile.
-We estimate that a 20% sustained ridership decline would lead to an approximately 8% loss in own-source revenues.
+Sustained changes in passengers' willingness to travel by public transit or a permanent shift away from the use of office space and toward more flexible working patterns could lead to long-term declines in ridership and an impairment in passenger revenues, leading to long-term adverse changes in TransLink's fiscal profile.
+We have recently estimated that a 20% sustained ridership decline would lead to an approximately 8% loss in own-source revenues.